 - Fuel for motorbikes: put the fuel in petrol stations it will be cheaper around ~500 – 1 500 Rp per liter than buy in the streets from bottles.
 In the evening the petrol stations can be closed, so take care to put fuel before, because at night people who are selling fuel in bottles asks more money than during the day time.

-- Natural products: instead of buying some chemicals product you can try to use naturals ones.
+- Natural products: instead of buying some chemicals products you can try to use naturals ones.

-- For example if your home floor is made from cement and it dusty, use coconut cutting – it will make your floor darker and the dust won’t stuck.
+- For example, if your home floor is made from cement and it dusty, use coconut cutting – it will make your floor darker and the dust won’t be stuck.

-- From coconut milk you can make some products for your skin, hairs (in internet there is many recipes).
+- From coconut milk, you can make some products for your skin, hair (in the internet there are many recipes).

-- To clean oily hands you can use plant (in bahasa Indonesian) “kemangi”.
+- To clean oily hands you can use the plant (in Bahasa Indonesian) “kemangi”.

-- Instead of buying air fresher for bathroom – use coffee, it will observe all bad smells in bathroom.
+- Instead of buying air fresher for the bathroom – use coffee, it will observe all the bad smells in the bathroom.

-- Talk with elder neighbors – they will give you many advices for what to use natural products.
+- Talk with elder neighbors – they will give you advice on what to use natural products.